haiwen/seafile-user-manual/en/drive_client/drive_client_2.0_for_windows_10.md

-# SeaDrive 2.0 for Windows 10
+# SeaDrive for Windows 10 and later versions

+If you are using windows 10 or later versions, then you can download SeaDrive 3.0.

-SeaDrive 2.0 (and future versions) is redesigned with deeper integration to Windows 10 operating system.
+SeaDrive 3.0 (and future versions) is redesigned with deeper integration to Windows 10 operating system.
 It supports Windows 10 1709 version (2017 Fall Update for Windows 10) and later versions.
-We recommend Windows 10 users to upgrade to SeaDrive 2.0 for more native virtual drive experience.
+We recommend Windows 10 users to upgrade to SeaDrive 3.0 for more native virtual drive experience.

 ## Install and Access the Virtual Drive

-You can download SeaDrive 2.0 from [official Seafile website](https://www.seafile.com/en/download/).
+You can download SeaDrive 3.0 from [official Seafile website](https://www.seafile.com/en/download/).
 After installation and logging into your Seafile account, SeaDrive will start downloading library and file lists from the server (just as in SeaDrive 1.0.x).
 It may take some time, depending on the number of files available in your seafile account.
 The download is progressive, so in the mean time you can already access some files in the virtual drive.

 To access the virtual drive, just open Windows file explorer.
 There is a "seadrive" node in the navigation pane of Windows file explorer.